syseleven/grav-docs-metakube/pages/03.addons/10.metakube-vault/default.en.md

 ## Getting root token and unseal keys

-After the installation of the addon you can get the Vault root token and unseal key with our secret sharing service secrets.syseleven.de.
+After the installation of the add-on you can get the Vault root token and unseal key with our secret sharing service `secrets.syseleven.de`.
 You can get a one-time link to fetch them with:

 ```bash
 kubectl get secret -n syseleven-vault initial-keys -o "jsonpath={.data.link}" | base64 --decode